ROKT/rokt-sdk-react-native/README.md

 The React Native SDK enables you to integrate Rokt into your React Native mobile apps to drive more value from—and for—your customers.
 The SDK is built to be lightweight, secure, and simple to integrate and maintain, resulting in minimal lift for your engineering team.
 The RoktSampleApp includes bare-minimum UI to demonstrate the usage of React Native SDK for partners.

+For detailed information about each component, please refer to:
+- [Rokt.Widget README](Rokt.Widget/README.md) - Documentation for the SDK implementation
+- [RoktSampleApp README](RoktSampleApp/README.md) - Guide for the sample application

 ## Service Architecture

 The React Native SDK uses a bridge architecture to connect your JavaScript/TypeScript application code to the native Rokt Widget SDK implementations: